sardul3/technical-docs/temporal-with-springboot.md

 By understanding and applying these patterns, you can handle workflow and activity cancellations gracefully in Temporal, ensuring efficient resource management and clean shutdowns.

-### Summary of Asynchronous Activity Completion in Temporal
+## Asynchronous Activity Completion in Temporal

 Asynchronous Activity Completion in Temporal allows an Activity to return without marking it as complete, enabling external systems to interact with Temporal before the activity is considered finished.
 This is particularly useful when an Activity involves long-running tasks or external dependencies, such as waiting for user input or handling operations on an external system.